ksnortum/spot-music/README.md

 The first thing you should do is issue the `auth` command.
 This will display a link for you to copy and paste (or maybe you have a "launch link" function from your terminal window).
 It will wait 30 seconds for your authorization from the web page (this should be improved).
-If the application receives the authorization correctly, the web page will be cleared and a message will display that the code was received.
+If the application receives the authorization correctly, the web page will be cleared, and a message will display that the code was received.
 You can now close the window and return to the application.

 If the authorization is cancelled or takes longer than 30 seconds, the application will display "Program not